purpleteam-labs/purpleteam-s2-containers/README.md

 ## app-emissary (Zap)

 We use a .env file directly in the app-emissary directory for testing.
+We have created a .env.example file in the `app-emissary/` directory.
+Rename this to .env and set any values within appropriately.

 **`ZAP_API_KEY`**